eellak/gsoc2018-librecust/README.md

 Templates include "User defined fields" for static information (e.g. date and members of court) and "Bookmarks" for case specific info (e.g. description of law case) as well as properties for classification.
 Those can be tracked and used through the Java or Basic API as shown in LibreOffice [examples](https://api.libreoffice.org/examples/DevelopersGuide/Text/).

-Finally, after observing template detaills, we engineered addons that automate their creation taking into account their non-standard nature across different services.
+Finally, after observing template details, we engineered addons that automate their creation taking into account their non-standard nature across different services.

 We started with the intention to build a LibreOffice extension providing an interface for template selection and filling.
 However, most public services already used such an interface, so we decided to build a different approach of document filling automation through AutoTexts.